smruti264/Talksy/README.md

 **Authentication → Providers → Email** → make sure Email is **enabled**.

-**Authentication → Settings** (label may say "Confirm email" or similar) → turn this **OFF**.
+**Authentication → Sign In / Providers → Email** → find the "Confirm email" toggle and turn it **OFF**, then save.
 This step is mandatory.
-The auto-generated email addresses are fake and can never receive a real confirmation link — if "Confirm email" stays ON, every new account will be stuck forever and can never log in.
+The auto-generated email addresses are fake and can never receive a real confirmation link — if "Confirm email" stays ON, every new account will be stuck forever and can never log in, and repeated signups will also hit Supabase's built-in email rate limit.

 You do **not** need to touch the Phone provider at all — Talksy no longer uses it, which is exactly what avoids the old SMS-provider error during registration.